Last updated: October 3, 2022

 Share stories.
 Read books together that normalize diversity and inclusion and demonstrate kindness.

 Talk to your children.
-Start conversations about racism and keep them open; allow children to question, express and explore topics; ask about their experiences at school.
+Start conversations about racism and keep them open; allow children to question, express and explore topics, and ask about their experiences at school.

 - Speaking Our Truth: A Journey of Reconciliation by Monique Gray Smith